divyajeettt/music/README.md

 - Can implement equality for two scales more rigorously
 - Can implement functions to get the natural major and minor scales, given the root
+- Extension of functionality
+- May upload the project on PyPI